First Potomac Realty Trust: Timeline

 In March 2015, the company sold its properties in Richmond, Virginia for $60 million.

 In November 2015, Robert Milkovich was appointed chief executive officer of the company and founders Douglas J. Donatelli and Nicholas R. Smith resigned from the company.

 In March 2016, the company sold 26 buildings in Northern Virginia for net proceeds of $90.5 million.

+Acquisition

 In October 2017, the company was acquired by Government Properties Income Trust.